 What issues are you running on?
 Issues that are important to your constituents and community should be the primary issues you run on.
 Your proposals for dealing with those key issues is what you will use to develop your campaign platform.
 How you communicate your vision for addressing those issues will help determine your messaging.

-You’ll need to know how much money to raise.
+Find out how much money you’ll need to raise.
 Research the expenses of past election winners of the same position for to get an idea of what your own election will cost.
 This will be the first step to set up an overall budget of how much you’ll need to spend (and raise).

 One of the largest obstacles that political campaigns face is raising initial campaign funds.
 Your fundraising plan should incorporate a way to collect both offline and online donations.
 Your plans, goals and budget will determine when and how much you need to raise.

 Put together your campaign team.
 Determine the specific tasks that need to be accomplished and find individuals with the skills and experience to effectively handle those tasks.
-You will need team members for research, planning events, fundraising and donations, marketing, and volunteer coordination.
+You’ll need team members for research, planning events, fundraising and donations, marketing, and volunteer coordination.

-As you put your team in place, clearly communicate your plans and goals for the campaign.
+As you put your team in place, clearly communicate your plans and goals.
 Clear deadlines and expectations should be set for each team member.
 Don’t let anyone go off on their own.
 Everyone should provide regular updates on what they are doing and their progress.
 Get your people committed and put your plans to action.

 Register as a candidate